nedbat/byterun/README.rst

 Status:
 +++++++

-Currently bytecode from Python versions 3.7 - 3.2, and 2.7 - 2.4 are
+Currently bytecode from Python versions 3.8 - 3.2, and 2.7 - 2.4 are
 supported.
-Extending to 3.8 and beyond is on hold until there is more interest, I get help, I need or there is or funding.
+The most recent versions of Python don't have all opcodes implemented.
+Doing that and extending to 3.9 and beyond is on hold until there is more interest, I get help, I need or there is or funding.

 *Byterun*, from which this was based on, is awesome.
 But it cheats in subtle ways.